 Of course the condition \eqref{def_matrix}, which is usually taken as the definition of positive-definiteness for functions, makes no sense for general distributions.
 While positive-definite functions satisfy several convenient properties like being continuous and bounded, positive-definite distributions can be unbounded, even if they are defined by locally integrable functions.
 For example, the function $|x|^{-1}$ is a positive-definite distribution but not a positive-definite function.

 Positive-definite distributions played a fundamental role in the solution of the Busemann-Petty problem on sections of convex bodies \cite[Chapter 5]{koldobsky2005fourier}.
 A (symmetric) convex body $K$ is the closed unit ball of a norm in $\R^n$ which we denote by $\|\cdot\|_K$.
 The Busemann-Petty problem led to the study of intersection bodies, and later to its analytical characterization given by Koldobsky \cite{koldobsky2005fourier}.
-The intersection body of a convex body $L$ is a convex body $K$ such that for every $v \in S^{n-1}$, $\|v\|_K^{-1}$ is the $(n-1)$-dimensional volume of the section of $L$ with the orthogonal space, $L \cap v^\perp$.
-In general an {\it intersection body} is the limit in the Hausdorff metric of intersection bodies of convex bodies.
+The intersection body of a star body $L$ is a star body $K$ such that for every $v \in S^{n-1}$, $\|v\|_K^{-1}$ is the $(n-1)$-dimensional volume of the section of $L$ with the orthogonal space, $L \cap v^\perp$.
+In general a convex body is called an {\it intersection body} if it is the limit in the Hausdorff metric of intersection bodies of convex bodies.
 Koldobsky showed \cite{koldobsky2005fourier} that a symmetric convex body $K$ is an intersection body if and only if $\|\cdot\|_K^{-1}$ is a positive-definite distribution.

 Eaton \cite{eaton1981projections} showed that for a random vector $X$, all linear combinations of its coordinates have the same distribution, up to a constant, if and only if its characteristic function is of the form $f(\|x\|_K)$.
 Thus by Bochner's theorem, the problem of finding all random vectors with this property is equivalent to characterize the class of functions $f$ for which $f(\|x\|_K)$ is positive-definite.
 Koldobsky showed \cite{koldobsky2011positive} that for continuous $f:[0, \infty) \to \R$ under mild conditions, if $f(\|x\|_K)$ is positive-definite then the space $(\R^n, \|\cdot\|_K)$ embeds in $L_0$ (see \cite{koldobsky2011positive, kalton2007geometry} for details).